1116-1128 Main Street,

 2 people favorited this theater

-The original name of this historic theater is the Grand Opera House.
-Built by G. F. Andrae between 1893-1894, the vaudeville/stage show theater closed in 1915.
+The original name of this historic theatre was the Grand Opera House.
+Built by G. F. Andrae between 1893-1894, the vaudeville/stage show theatre closed in 1915.

-In 1920, it was reopened as the Majestic Theater and in the mid-1920’s it was taken over by J.P.
+On November 1, 1920, it was reopened as the Majestic Theatre presenting a musical revue “All Aboard for Cuba” starring Don Lanning.
+In the mid-1920’s it was taken over by J.P.
 Adler of the Adler Theater Co. who opened the Majestic Roseland (a dance palace) on the second floor.
-In 1928 the Wisconsin Amusement Co. (now Fox Corp.) took over the operation of the theater and changed its name to the Fox Theater.
+In 1928 the Wisconsin Amusement Co. (now Fox Corp.) took over the operation of the theatre and changed its name to the Fox Theatre.

-Remaining popular for the next six decades, the theater was last operated by Rogers Cinemas.
-It was kept mostly the same way, but in 1982, a previously added section of the theater was removed.
-Shortly afterwards, in 1985, the movie house was closed and has never reopened.
+Remaining popular for the next six decades, the theatre was last operated by Rogers Cinemas.
+It was kept mostly the same way, but in 1982, a previously added section of the theatre was removed.
+Shortly afterwards, on April 25, 1986, the movie house was closed and has never reopened.

-A number of groups have tried to find a use for the old Fox Theater, but so far they have been unsuccessful.
+A number of groups have tried to find a use for the old Fox Theatre, but so far they have been unsuccessful.
+Demolition of the auditorium began in December 2019.
+The facade will be saved.